 Michigan State University Research

-Researchers at Michigan State University have created a transparent solar concentrator that can be used on buildings, cell phones, and any device with a clear surface.
+Scientists at Michigan State University have created a transparent solar concentrator that can be used on buildings, cell phones, and any device with a clear surface.
 This technology captures invisible sunlight and turns it into electricity.

 Key findings: